maniospas/pygrank/docs/basics/postprocessors.md

 Filter outcomes of graph often require additional processing steps, for example to perform normalization, improve their quality, or apply fairness constraints.
-We refer to the improvement of graph filter outcomes as postprocessing, and let node ranking algorithms perform any number of postprocessing steps on top of base graph filters.

-## Wrapping filters

-Postprocessors wrap base graph filters to affect their outcome.
-The resulting node ranking algorithms are called as if they were still filters.
-The filters can either be supplied to construcors, or the postprocessors may be initialized from the rest of their arguments and applied onto filters afterwards with the pattern `algorithm = filter >> postprocessor`.
+Postptprocessors wrap base filters to improve their outcomes, and the result node ranking algorithms are called as if they were still filters.
+The filters can either be supplied to construcors, or the postprocessors may be initialized from the rest of their arguments and applied onto filters afterwards with the functional chain pattern `algorithm = filter >> postprocessor`.

 An list of ready-to-use postprocessors can be found [here](../generated/postprocessors.md).
-Simplar ones perform normalization, for example to enforce the maximal or the sum of node scores to be 1.
+Simpler ones perform normalization, for example to enforce the maximal or the sum of node scores to be 1.
 There also exist thresholding schemes, which can be used for binary community detection, as well as methods to make node